MrFanCode/mrfancode.github.io/content/about.md

 I'm Irfan,

-I am just a young student who started programming at the age of 14.
-I started with HTML, CSS, and JS.
-Now in 2025, I learned Linux, Python, C++, and Bash script.
-I have also done some CTF challenges on HackTheBox, TryHackMe, PicoCTF, OverTheWire, and CTFLearn.
+When I was 14 years old, I began programming.
+I began with JS, CSS, and HTML.
+I gained knowledge in Bash script, Python, C++, and Linux.
+Additionally, I did CTF challenges on CTFLearn, TryHackMe, PicoCTF, HackTheBox, and OverTheWire.

-I have never taken my computer science subject in high school or followed any paid course.
-I just learned all of this on my own just through the open-source information on the internet.
+I just learned all of this on my own just through the open-source/publicly available information on the internet.

 #### The purpose of this blog